sigedu-org/website/_pages/bea/bea21/papers.md

 This page features the accepted papers from the workshop, each linked to their publication in the [ACL Anthology](https://aclanthology.org).

+The proceedings are currently in press, with online publication expected to be scheduled at the start of the workshop.
+{: .notice--warning}

 ## Tutorial Track

 - [Theory of Mind and Application in Educational Context](https://aclanthology.org/2026.bea-1.1/) (Effat Farhana, Maha Zainab, Qiaosi Wang, Niloofar Mireshghallah, Ramira van der Meulen, Max van Duijn)